Donald Trump: Domestic policy

 Trump took office at the height of the longest economic expansion in American history, which began in 2009 and continued until February 2020, when the COVID-19 recession began.
-In December 2017, he signed the Tax Cuts and Jobs Act of 2017.
-It reduced tax rates for businesses and individuals and eliminated the penalty associated with the Affordable Care Act's individual mandate.
-The Trump administration claimed that the act would not decrease government revenue, but 2018 revenues were 7.6 percent lower than projected.
+In December 2017, he signed the Tax Cuts and Jobs Act of 2017, which reduced tax rates for businesses and individuals and eliminated the penalty associated with the Affordable Care Act's individual mandate.
 Under Trump, the federal budget deficit increased by almost 50 percent, to nearly $1 trillion in 2019.
 By the end of his term, the U.S. national debt increased by 39 percent, reaching $27.75 trillion, and the U.S. debt-to-GDP ratio hit a post-World War II high.
-Trump also failed to deliver on his campaign promise of a $1 trillion infrastructure spending plan.

-He rejects the scientific consensus on climate change.
+Trump rejects the scientific consensus on climate change.

 He reduced the budget for renewable energy research by 40 percent and reversed Obama-era policies directed at curbing climate change.
 He withdrew from the Paris Agreement, making the U.S. the only nation to not ratify it.

-He aimed to boost the production and exports of fossil fuels.
-Natural gas expanded under Trump, but coal continued to decline.
+Trump aimed and aims to boost the production and exports of fossil fuels.
+Natural gas production expanded under Trump, but that of coal continued to decline.

 He rolled back more than 100 federal environmental regulations, including those that curbed greenhouse gas emissions, air and water pollution, and the use of toxic substances.
-He weakened protections for animals and environmental standards for federal infrastructure projects, and expanded permitted areas for drilling and resource extraction, such as allowing drilling in the Arctic Refuge.
+He weakened protections for animals and environmental standards for federal infrastructure projects and expanded permitted areas for drilling and resource extraction, such as allowing drilling in the Arctic Refuge.